dtcenter/METplus/docs/Contributors_Guide/noaa_install.rst

 Open the file using the editor of your choice and change any references to X.Y.Z to X.Y.Z-betaN.
 Save the file.

 If installing a rc release, rename the file X.Y.Z-rcN.
-For example,
+For example:

 .. code-block::